Claire-Potter/Belle-Musique-Studio/README.md

    * Link to stripe to view and download latest invoice

-#### Site Administrator, Site Owner and Superuser:
+#### Site Administrator, Site Owner and Superuser

 Initial access groups have been set up for the first launch of the site.
 Training would need to be provided to ensure staff know what to do.
 Access to be evaluated on an ongoing basis to ensure that all staff are able to adequately run the business and support their clients.

 Front end access in place as stipulated within the project goals section.
 Lessons and Subscriptions can only be created and edited from the front end as the necessary integration with stripe has been set up to ensure alignment across both sites.
 Site Admin access to all related models will be view only to ensure that the functionality remains robust.

-1. Site Administrator Group:
+1. Site Administrator Group
  * View Only:
    * checkout | subscribed customer
    * checkout | subscription line item